-Nestled in the Hanazono woods in Niseko Resort, Zaborin is a secluded premier ryokan hotel for travelers willing to splurge for the best Japanese onsen experience.
+Although Niseko has some of the best hotels to stay in, nestled in Hanazono woods in Niseko Resort, is Zaborin a secluded premier ryokan hotel for travelers willing to splurge for the best Japanese onsen experience.
 The low-key architecture and minimalist interiors complement the idyllic harmony of its surrounding nature.
 Unlike normal guest rooms in other ryokan properties, the 15 separate villas in Zaborin provide a greater privacy and roomy comfort.
 Furthermore, the contemporarily furnished villas are situated directly above the Zabo natural spring that is of excellent quality, so you can enjoy a relaxing soak in the luxurious private indoor and open-air onsen anytime you wish.

 Last but not least, there is the ancient Jozankei Onsen, less than an hour’s drive from the south of Sapporo, which you can also visit for a whale of a time.
 Jozankei is not only the ideal place for a healing soak, but is also famous for its picturesque beauty.
 Shogetsu Grand Hotel is strategically positioned in the historical district just a stone’s throw away from the Jozankei Jinja-mae bus stop where you can take an express bus to and fro the JR Sapporo Station and New Chitose Airport.